 As a regulated vehicle, the SICAR must be approved and is supervised by the CSSF.
 An authorisation file must be submitted to the CSSF within the month following the creation of the SICAR.
 The authorisation will be granted subject to:

-- approval of the choice of depositary bank and auditor;
+- the approval of the choice of depositary and auditor;

-- notification of the directors of the SICAR or managers of the management company.
+- the notification of the directors of the SICAR and of the depositary;

-The SICAR must report to the CSSF twice a year.
+The SICAR must report to the CSSF twice a year and compile a prospectus.

 SICARs are not subject to subscription tax.

 In terms of income tax, there is a tax exemption for income derived from transferable securities and for one year for income on cash held for the purpose of a future investment.
-The remaining income is subject to the ordinary income tax of 28.59%.
+The remaining income is subject to the ordinary corporate income tax.
+SICARs constituted in the form of an investment company may benefit from a large number of double tax treaties concluded by Luxembourg.

 The SICAR prepares an annual report which is audited by an authorised external auditor with appropriate professional experience.
 There is no obligation to produce a semi-annual report.